Donald Trump looks forward to meeting Kim Jong Un Photo: Reuters

 Abe said Trump’s “unwavering conviction, as well as his determination,” have made talks with North Korea possible.
 Trump agreed to raise the issue of Japanese citizens abducted by North Korea in the 1970s and 1980s, a key concern raised by Abe.

 "Just because North Korea is responding to dialogue, there should be no reward," Abe said.
-"Maximum pressure should be maintained, and actual implementation of concrete actions toward denuclearization
+"Maximum pressure should be maintained, and actual implementation of concrete actions toward denuclearization will be demanded."

 “We will bring up the abductees.
 We’ll bring up many different things,” Trump said.
 “I know that’s been a very big factor for you.”
 Trump said he would meet with Kim in “early June or before that, assuming things go well.”